Integrative Density Forecast and Uncertainty Quantification of Wind Power Generation: Methodology

 \section{Methodology}

-We first model the dynamics of wind speed process in Section~\ref{subsec_speed_model}.
-Then the conversion of wind speed process to the wind power process is discussed in Section~\ref{subsec_power_model}.
-We then provide an optimization framework to forecast future wind power output based on wind farm operator's preference on over- and underestimation in Section~\ref{subsec_pred} and discuss the implementation procedure in Section~\ref{subsec_imp}.
+In this section, we first formulate the dynamics of the wind speed process and the wind-to-power conversion process.
+Next, we provide an optimization framework to forecast the future wind power output based on wind farm operator's preference on over- and underestimation, and finally present the implementation procedure.